PrashanthKumar0/PhiSicks2D.js/README.md

 // after the comment
 // ANCHOR : BUGGY PART
 ```

+I will be very thankful if anyone help me resolving this issue 😊

 While every other thing in this engine is perfect. (i probably need to work on it but i am going to prepare for JEE exam so i will pause the work).

+# REFERENCE

 > you can use the book given in [Reference directory](./Ref/2d%20Physics%20Engine%20With%20js.pdf) for tring to make your own and there are also other reference material available that i used when i was stuck and it helped a lot.

+# My lil story

 > The most difficult part was to derive and understand the angular impulse (as mentioned earlier I still have no idea how to correctly implement angular impulse part but i believe that its collision information thats causing that weird artifact)